Common Issues With Older Homes

-Here is a great resource on how to go about fixing ungrounded outlets.
+Here is an excellent resource on how to go about fixing ungrounded outlets.
 Dealing with ungrounded outlets is not the end of the world and certainly not a reason to avoid purchasing a home.

 6. Insurance costs

-If you do have old electrical or plumbing systems in your house, you may find it difficult or expensive to get homeowners insurance.
-Many policies won’t cover damage caused by old, worn out systems.
-To get the insurance you may have to update your home extensively, which will cost a considerable amount of money.
+Many policies won’t cover damage caused by old, worn-out systems.
+To get insurance, you may have to update your home extensively, which will cost a lot of money.

 7. Roofing issues

 There are definite signs that you need a new roof.
-Take a look and see how to tell if you need a new roof.
+Look and see how to tell if you need a new roof.

-The problem with shallow dug wells is that there is increased risk of contaminants.
-Have a look at this comprehensive guide to buying a home with well water.
+The problem with shallow-dug wells is an increased risk of contaminants.
+Look at this comprehensive guide to buying a home with well water.
 Your drinking source is something you don’t want to take chances with.
-Many home buyers skip the well test which can be a critical mistake.
+Many home buyers skip the well water test, which can be a critical mistake.

 Older homes were not built with energy efficiency in mind.
 Many do not have any insulation, or the insulation that they do have is old and ineffective.

 The windows are often single-pane.
 To get the most out of any heating or air conditioning, you must update the insulation and the windows in an older home.

 If you purchase an antique, I highly recommend becoming familiar with the best energy upgrades for an old house.